 1) Swipe up from the bottom of the display to reveal Control Center.

-2) Tap on the button at the top left that shows your current battery percentage.
+2) Tap on the button on the left that shows your current battery percentage.

-3) Once you’re in the battery view, tap on the Power Reserve button.
+3) Once you’re in the battery view, slide the Power Reserve button to the right.

 4) You will now be given a prompt message.
 Tap on the Proceed button to continue.